 Type A and type B are two main personality categories.
-People with type A personalities may be ambitious, competitive, and aggressive.
-People with type B personalities may be patient, flexible, and laid-back.
+People with type A personalities may be ambitious, aggressive, and competitive.
+People with type B personalities may be laid-back, flexible, and patient.

 Personality refers to the pattern of emotions, thoughts, and behaviors that make each individual who they are.

 Personality can affect how people interact with others, their approach to work, and how they respond to stressful events.